m4ert/m4ert/README.md

 #### 👻 A little bit about me
 I started coding in 2017.
 Since then, my life has been revolving around coding and technology.
-Hopefully I'll be in the AI wave too.
-I'm learning.
+Soon I'll be surfing an AI wave.
+I'm currently learning how to do that.

 I think I'm a **Tech Lead** at **HBS**.